rage/tmc-cli-rust/README.md

 You can change your organization with the command `organization`.
 All available organizations will be listed.

-## Logging out
+### Logging out

-you can log out using 'tmc-cli-rust logout'.
+you can log out using 'tmc logout'.
 This will remove your login token from the configuration file.

 ```
-~ $ tmc-cli-rust logout
+~ $ tmc logout
 Logged out successfully.
 ```

-## Listing courses
+### Listing courses

-Once you have logged in, you can list all the available courses on the server with `tmc-cli-rust courses`.
+Once you have logged in, you can list all the available courses on the server with `tmc courses`.
 ```
-~ $ tmc-cli-rust courses
+~ $ tmc courses
 ```

-## Downloading course exercises
+### Downloading course exercises

-Either
+*Either*

+When you have already selected your organization, simply run `tmc download` and select right course to download.

+*Or*

 Navigate to a suitable directory in which you wish to download your exercises.
-Then, run `tmc-cli-rust download [COURSE_NAME] .`.
+Then, run `tmc download [COURSE_NAME] .`.

-Or
+*Or*

-Enter suitable filepath as an argument `tmc-cli-rust download [COURSE_NAME] [FILEPATH]` This will download all available exercises into it.
+Enter suitable filepath as an argument `tmc download [COURSE_NAME] [FILEPATH]` This will download all available exercises into it.

 ```
-~ $ tmc-cli-rust download test-course tmc-courses/test-course
+~ $ tmc download test-course tmc-courses/test-course
 [12 / 15] exercises downloaded.
 ```

-## Running tests
+### Running tests

-After you've completed an exercise and wish to run tests on it, navigate to the exercise directory and run `tmc-cli-rust test`.
-If you are in the course root directory, you can also give the name of the exercise as argument: `tmc-cli-rust test exercise1`.
+After you've completed an exercise and wish to run tests on it, navigate to the exercise directory and run `tmc test`.
+If you are in the course root directory, you can also give the name of the exercise as argument: `tmc test exercise1`.

 ```
-~/tmc-courses/test-course/exercise1 $ tmc-cli-rust test
+~/tmc-courses/test-course/exercise1 $ tmc test
 Testing: exercise1

 Test results: 1/1 tests passed